theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/testing-routes.md

 @@@

 Next we'll need to bring into the test class our routes that we want to test.
-We're doing this by creating an instance of the `UserRoutes` and importing the marshallers from `JsonFormats` into scope for the tests to use, as well as makes it possible to implement all abstract members of that trait in the test itself - all in in a fully type-safe way.
+We're doing this by creating an instance of the `UserRoutes` and importing the marshallers from `JsonFormats` into scope for the tests to use, as well as makes it possible to implement all abstract members of that trait in the test itself - all in a fully type-safe way.

 We'll want to use the Pekko `ActorTestKit` however the `ScalaRouteTest` only knows of the "classic" `ActorSystem` so we need to provide a small adapter allowing us to combine both.